robistruck/blowfish2/README.md

 It no longer works on 64-bit blocks but on 128-bit blocks like AES.
 128-bit block, 64 rounds, key up to 4224 bits.

 Very hard security.

+Public domain, code free for all even for commercial applications.